SoulBeaver/kindinium/README.md

 ### I want to change the number of turns a game is played!

-(Only in training mode) Run the game with *-t #* where # is the number of turn you'd like to play.
+(Only in training mode) Run the game with *-t #* where # is the number of turns you'd like to play.

 ## How do I change my bot?

 The random bot is simple, stupid, and not likely to win you any prizes.
-You *could* simply extend the rando bot, but then it wouldn't be a RandomBot anymore :) Instead, head to *Main.kt* and modify the line
+You *could* simply extend the random bot, but then it wouldn't be a RandomBot anymore :) Instead, head to *Main.kt* and modify the line

     val client = VindiniumClient(RandomBot())